jmcrego/MiNMT/README.md

 ### (1) Vocabulary

-* Create the (source/target) vocabularies considered by the network, using:
+* Create the (source/target) vocabularies considered by the network:
 ```
 $ cat train.en | minmt-vocab.py > vocab.en
 $ cat train.fr | minmt-vocab.py > vocab.fr
 ```
-You can use a single joint vocabulary for both languages:
+If you prefere, you can use a single joint vocabulary for both languages:
 ```
 $ cat train.{en,fr} | minmt-vocab.py > vocab.en-fr
 ```